SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/00-Problem-01.md

 # Description

-You are given an array of integers.
+The first line of input will consist of an array of integers.

-Write a function to modify the array.
+Create a program to modify the array.

 The possible alterations are: "**swap**", "**multiply**" or "**decrease**".